SLU-Courses-Townes/SOC6100/Assignments/Assignment03/README.md

 The raw data contains data on 23 variables for 2,923,922 observations covering the period from 1963 to 1999.

 ### Data Modifications
 Data modifications comprised the creation a subset of the raw data.
-The subsetted data contains 24 variables and 2,000 randomly selected observations from the period 1995 to 1999.
-Included among the variables is a recipricol transformation variable (`CRECEIVEtr`) of the `CRECEIVE` variable.
+The subsetted data contains 26 variables and 2,000 randomly selected observations from the period 1995 to 1999.
+Included among the variables are three (3) transformations of the `CRECEIVE` variable.